 2. The opposite parties were in the process of executing an apartment project in a property admeasuring 17.20 cents comprised in Survey Nos: 1451/1/1,1451/1, 1451/1/1 of Kowdiar Village Thiruvananthapuram District.
 The complainant was a co-owner of this property.
 As per an agreement dated 18-12-2012 he agreed to sell his rights in the property to the opposite parties for demolishing the existing building and constructing a new apartment complex and sale consideration was fixed as Rs.
 60,00,000/-.
 The project was named "Samson & Sons Merry Land Flats".
-The property is described more particularly in 'A' Schedule appended to the agreement .
+The property is described more particularly in 'A' Schedule appended to the agreement.
 Opposite parties 2 to 4 persuaded the complainant to purchase an apartment in the project and a separate agreement for sale and construction of the apartment was executed.
-According to them, it was a luxurious apartment having a built up area of 1674.08sq.ft.
-He was also offered 0.75 cents in the undivided interest in the land.
+According to them, it was a luxurious apartment having a built up area of 1504.82sq.ft.
+He was also offered 0.67 cents of undivided interest in the land.
 The total cost of the apartment was represented to be Rs.60,00,000/-(Rupees sixty Lakhs).
-The apartment is more particularly described in Schedule 'B' appended to the complaint.
-On the basis of the representations made by opposite parties 2 to 4, the complainant agreed to purchase an apartment on the 5th floor of the building numbered as 5D (type D) in the proposed project.
+The apartment is more particularly described in Schedule 'B' agreement.
+On the basis of the representations made by appended to the opposite parties 2 to 4, the complainant agreed to purchase an apartment on the 4th floor of the building numbered as 4A (type A) in the proposed project.
 Accordingly, an agreement was executed between the complainant and the 1st opposite party on 18.12.2012.